Permutation-based Inference for Variational Learning of Directed Acyclic Graphs

 We are given a matrix of observations $\mbX \in \bbR^{N \times D}$, representing $N$ instances with $D$-dimensional features.
 Formally, we define a directed graph as a set of vertices and edges $\cG_{A} = (\cV, \cE)$ with $D$ nodes $v_i \in \cV$ and edges $(v_i, v_j) \in \cE$, where an edge has a directionality and a weight associated with it.
-We use the adjacency matrix representation of a graph $\mbA \in \bbR^{D \times D}$, which is generally a sparse matrix with an entry $A_{ij} = 0$ indicating that there is no edge from vertex $v_i$ to vertex $v_j$ and $A_{ij} \neq 0$ otherwise.
+We use the adjacency matrix representation of a graph $\mbA \in \bbR^{D \times D}$, with an entry $A_{ij} = 0$ indicating that there is no edge from vertex $v_i$ to vertex $v_j$ and $A_{ij} \neq 0$ otherwise.
 In the latter case, we say that node $v_i$ is a parent of $v_j$.
 Generally, for \glspl{DAG}, $\mbA$ is not symmetric and subject to the acyclicity constraint.
 This means that if one was to start at a node $v_i$ and follow any directed path, it would not be possible to get back to $v_i$.

 Thus, we associate each variable $x_i$ with a vertex $v_i$ in the graph and denote the parents of $x_i$ under the given graph $\cG_{A}$ with $\pa(i;\cG_{A})$.
-Our goal is then to estimate $\cG_{A}$ from the given data, assuming that each variable is a function of its parents in the graph, i.e., $x_i = f_i(\mbx_{\pa(i; \cG_{A})}) + z_i $, where $z_i$ is a noise (exogenous) variable and each functional relationship $f_i(\cdot)$ is unknown\footnote{In the sequel, we will refer to this set of equations as a structural equation model (SEM).}.
+Our goal is then to estimate $\cG_{A}$ from the given data, assuming that each variable is a function of its parents in the graph, as given by the structural equation model (SEM) $x_i = f_i(\mbx_{\pa(i; \cG_{A})}) + z_i $, where $z_i$ is a noise (exogenous) variable and each functional relationship $f_i(\cdot)$ is unknown.
 Importantly, since $\cG_A$ is a \gls{DAG}, it is then subject to the acyclicity constraint.
 Due to the combinatorial structure of the the \gls{DAG} space, this constraint is what makes the estimation problem hard.